dirko/dirko.github.io/_posts/2015-07-28-Hidden-conditional-random-fields.md

 or `scipy.sparse.csr_matrix`).
 The inner inference loop is implemented in `cython`, and everything is wrapped in a `sklearn`-type interface.
 (My current favourite interface for these types of projects.
-The evolution of machine learning interfaces is something that also fascinates me - from `sklearn` to the dynamic chaining of deep layers in something like `caffe` or `chainer`).
+The evolution of machine learning interfaces is something that also fascinates me---from `sklearn` to the dynamic chaining of deep layers in something like `caffe` or `chainer`).

 ## Example